dhimmel/blog/content/posts/2015-06-29_plos-and-publishing-delays/plos-and-publishing-delays.md

 Date: 2015-06-29
 Tags: publishing, PLOS, journals, open access, acceptance time, publication time, PLOS Computational Biology, PubMed, scraping

 On April 22, 2015 my research was formally accepted to *PLOS Computational Biology*.
-68 days later the article has yet to published.
+68 days later the article has yet to be published.
 My [current project](https://dx.doi.org/10.15363/thinklab.4) builds on the [forthcoming study](https://dx.doi.org/10.1101/011569) and would benefit from its publication.
 Frustrated, I decided to investigate whether such delays are commonplace at PLOS.

 ## Publication and acceptance delays at PLOS